margadrdn/tictactoe/README.md

 # tictactoe

-this is a learning project
+This was a simple tictactoe learning project I did in high school.